Tax Tips for Milwaukee Home Sellers

 State and Local Tax Considerations in Milwaukee

-While federal taxes often dominate discussions, state and local taxes also play a significant role in the home-selling process.
-Wisconsin imposes a state income tax, which may apply to the profits from your home sale if you don’t qualify for exclusions.
+While federal taxes often dominate discussions about home sales, state and local taxes also play a crucial role in the overall financial outcome.
+In Wisconsin, state income tax may apply to the profits from your home sale, particularly if you don’t qualify for the federal primary residence exclusion.
+This means that any taxable gain from the sale could be subject to Wisconsin’s state tax rates, which range from 3.54% to 7.65%, depending on your income bracket.

 Tax Implications of Selling an Inherited Home in Milwaukee